aws-samples/react-formik-on-aws/README.md

 ## Testing

-1. After deployment, the output shows the API Gateway URL.
+1. After deployment, the output shows the API Gateway URL, open the link in the browser.
-1. Accessing the URL in a browser, ???

 ## Cleanup